-In preparing an actuarial valuation, the actuary employs generally accepted actuarial methods and assumptions to evaluate the Plan's assets, liabilities, and future contributions requirements.
-The actuary utilizes member data and financial information provided by the Plan with economic and demographic assumptions made about the future to estimate the Plan's financial status as of a specified point in time.
+In preparing an actuarial valuation, the actuary employs generally accepted actuarial methods and assumptions to evaluate the plan's assets, liabilities, and future contributions requirements.
+The actuary utilizes member data and financial information provided by the plan with economic and demographic assumptions made about the future to estimate the plan's financial status as of a specified point in time.
 Examples of estimates include assumptions about future employment, mortality, future investment returns, future salary increases, expected retirements and other relevant factors.
 Actuarially determined amounts are subject to continual review or modification.
-The Board reviews the economic and demographic assumptions of the Plan every three years.
+The Board reviews the economic and demographic assumptions of the plan every three years.

-The actuarial assumptions used to determine the total pension liability as of December 31, 2021 were based on the results of an experience study for the three year period from January 1, 2018 through December 31, 2020 approved by the Board on April 13, 2022.
-The total pension liability as of December 31, 2021, that was measured by an actuarial valuation as of December 31, 2020, was re-valued as of December 31, 2020 (before roll forward) using the latest actuarial assumptions resulting from the 2018-2020 experience study.
-This revalued total pension liability was then rolled forward to December 31, 2021 to determine the final total pension liability as of December 31, 2021.
-The Board also approved the 2018-2020 experience study actuarial assumptions to used in the preparation of the actuarial valuation as of December 31, 2021 which is anticipated to be completed by September 2022.
+The actuarial assumptions used to determine the total pension liability as of December 31, 2022 were based on the results of an experience study for the three year period from January 1, 2018 through December 31, 2020 approved by the Board on April 13, 2022.
+The total pension liability as of December 31, 2022, that was measured by an actuarial valuation as of December 31, 2021, was re-valued as of December 31, 2021 (before roll forward) using the latest actuarial assumptions resulting from the 2018-2020 experience study.
+This revalued total pension liability was then rolled forward to December 31, 2022 to determine the final total pension liability as of December 31, 2022.
+The Board also approved the 2018-2020 experience study actuarial assumptions to be used in the preparation of the actuarial valuation as of December 31, 2022, which is anticipated to be completed by August 2023.